Project Description

 Diet

 Like raccoons, they are true omnivores.
-If they can get in their mouth around it, they will eat it.
+They will eat if they can get in their mouth around it.
 Skunks consume mostly insects and other invertebrates, birds, and bird eggs.
 Skunks love grubs.
-They will also eat bird seed and mice.
-Easy prey are grasshoppers beetles and crickets.
-They will eat a lot of other things too.
+They will also eat birdseed and mice.
+Easy prey are grasshoppers, beetles, and crickets.
+They will eat a lot of other things, too.
 They might even raid your vegetable garden.
 A clever way to not have them in your yard is to remove their food source.
 Treat grubs in mid-April through mid-May.
-The best time to treat for grubs in Cleveland, OH is July to mid-September.
+The best time to treat for grubs in Cleveland, Ohio, is July to mid-September.
 Stop feeding the birds.
 Perform rodent control.
 You can get on our exterior rodent bait station program.

 Skunks’ diet changes seasonally.
 Skunks eat plants and animals in about equal amounts during fall and winter.
 Once insects come out in spring, they feast on those through summer.
 Mice are important parts of their diet in winter.
 They eat rats and tiny rabbits when other food is scarce.